Integrating FCM Push Notifications

 </activity> -

-Priority (see Firebase Chinese Documentation Set Message Priority):
+Priority (see Firebase Chinese documentation Set the Priority of a Message):

-- Normal: Normal priority messages are delivered immediately when the app is in the foreground.
+- Normal: When the app is running in the foreground, normal-priority messages are delivered immediately.
 When the app is in the background, message delivery may be delayed.
-For messages that are not time-sensitive (e.g., new email notifications, keeping the UI in sync, or syncing app data in the background), it is recommended to choose normal delivery priority.
+For messages that are not time-sensitive (e.g., new email notifications, UI synchronization, or background app data synchronization), it is recommended to use normal delivery priority.

-- High: FCM will attempt to deliver high-priority messages immediately, even if the device is in Doze mode.
+- High: FCM attempts to deliver high-priority messages immediately, even if the device is in Doze mode.
 High-priority messages are suitable for time-sensitive, user-visible content.

 -

-Push Notification Title: When calling the server API interfaces
+Push Notification Title: When calling the server-side API interfaces

-to send push notifications, if the notification title is not passed in, the "Push Notification Title" set below will be used.
-When sending messages from the server, if the sender's user ID does not have a username in the RC server, this "Push Notification Title" will also be used.
-Generally, this title is not displayed when messages are sent from the client and converted to Push. -
+/push.json,/push/user.json, or/push/custom.jsonto send push notifications, if the notification title is not provided, the "Push Notification Title" set below will be used.
+When sending messages from the server, if the sender's user ID does not have a username in the RC backend, this "Push Notification Title" will also be used.
+Generally, this title is not displayed when messages are sent from the client and converted to push notifications. -

-Push Channel Type: For GCM push, RC uses the default push channel by default.
-If you need to use a private push channel, select the private channel and set the Channel ID.
+Push Channel Type: By default, RC uses the Default push channel for GCM pushes.
+If you need to use a Private push channel, select "Private Channel" and set the Channel ID.

 Enable FCM Push Service on the Client